-By 1937 the rule of law in Germany had deteriorated to the point that the courts were unable to interfere with the activities of the Gestapo in any way.
-Hitler was well enough established and popular that his police occasionally put into prison those who were so unpatriotic as to ridicule Hitler.
-And recently 150 leaders of a Catholic youth organization had been arrested and accused of treason – for having associated with Marxists.
+By 1937, courts in Germany were unable to interfere with the activities of the Gestapo in any way.
+Hitler's police were occasionally putting into prison people who ridiculed Hitler, and 150 leaders of a Catholic youth organization had been arrested and accused of treason for having associated with Marxists.

-On the international front, Germany, in late November 1936, had signed a pact with Italy and Japan: the Anti-Comintern Pact.
+In late November 1936, Germany had signed a pact with Italy and Japan: the Anti-Comintern Pact.
 This was not a formal alliance.
 Japan signed wishing to give support to Germany without having to join against Germany's enemies should war develop in Europe.
 Japan was hoping that a strengthened Germany would force Britain's withdrawal from Asia.

-Mussolini was grateful for Hitler's support concerning Ethiopia.
-He agreed to give Hitler a free hand in Austria.
-Hitler gave Mussolini his blessing for doing whatever he wished in the Mediterranean area.
-And the Stresa front – between Italy, France and Britain - was shattered.
+Mussolini was grateful for Hitler's support concerning Ethiopia, and he agreed to give Hitler a free hand in Austria.
+Hitler gave Mussolini his blessing for doing whatever he wished to do in the Mediterranean area.
+The agreement at Stresa in 1935 between Italy, France and Britain was now dead.

-At the end of 1937 Austria's conservative, authoritarian government found Germany conspiring with National Socialists inside its borders, with Germany aiming to take power in Austria.
-The planned pretext for Germany's takeover was that Germany was moving to prevent an attempted Habsburg restoration.
-Then in mid-February, 1938, Hitler presented Austria's chancellor, Kurt Schuschnigg (Dollfuss' successor), with demands that National Socialists be left unrestricted and that they be included in Schuschnigg's government.
+At the end of 1937, Austria's authoritarian conservative government found Germany conspiring with National Socialists inside its borders.
+Hitler was planning the unification (Anschluss) of Germany and Austria, and his pretext was the prevention of a Habsburg restoration.
+In mid-February, 1938, Hitler presented Austria's chancellor, Kurt Schuschnigg (Dollfuss' successor), with demands that National Socialists be left unrestricted and that they be included in Schuschnigg's government.
 Hitler threatened to invade if Schuschnigg did not agree in writing at once.
 Schuschnigg felt abandoned by Italy, and he expected no help from France or Great Britain.
 So he agreed to Hitler's demands.
 Then he had second thoughts and decided to stand up to Hitler.
 He announced that Austria "would never voluntarily surrender its independence."
 He appealed to Austria's Social Democrats – who according to their voting margins in previous years represented forty-two percent of the public.
 The Social Democrats agreed to help defend Austria.
-And in a speech on March 9, Schuschnigg announced a plebiscite for March 13 – a vote by the nation on the question of whether people wanted unity with Germany or independence.
+And, in a speech on March 9, Schuschnigg announced a plebiscite for March 13 – a vote by the nation whether they wanted unity with Germany or independence.

 Hitler was enraged.
-He was afraid that the Austrians would not chose unity with Germany and that the plebiscite would leave him without an excuse to move against Austria.
+He was afraid that the Austrians would choose independence.
 German troops massed on the Austrian border.
 Schuschnigg resigned.
 A pro-Hitler lawyer in the pay of Germany, Seyess-Inquart, became Austria's chancellor, and, on March 11, German troops crossed into Austria without resistance.
 The announced reason for the move was that Seyess-Inquart had invited in the German troops to put down a Communist uprising, and Hitler proclaimed that he was putting Germany at the service of millions of Germans in Austria.

 Many Austrians were jubilant, especially Austria's National Socialists.
 Supporters of the National Socialists were a minority in Austria, but a minority could make a big showing in the streets.
-Then, on March 13, Austria was declared a province of Germany.
-Hitler returned to his native Austria, and to Vienna, with many Austrians welcoming him as a conquering hero.
+On March 13 there was no plebiscite.
+On that day, Austria was declared a province of Germany and Hitler returned to his native Austria, to Vienna, with many Austrians welcoming him as a conquering hero.

-It was Hitler's first move beyond Germany's frontiers, and Czechoslovakia, the Soviet Union, France and Great Britain chose to remain spectators.
-In April a plebiscite was held in Austria on the unification (the Anschluss) of Austria and Germany, and the recorded results listed ninety-nine percent in favor – strange given the former strength of the Social Democrats in Austria, who were most hostile to fascism.
+It was Hitler's first move beyond Germany's frontiers.
+Czechoslovakia, the Soviet Union, France and Great Britain chose to remain spectators.
+On the 14th, France's prime minister, Léon Blum, reassured the government of Czechoslovakia that France would honor its treaty obligations to aid Czechoslovakia in event of German invasion.
+In April, Austria's plebiscite on unification was held, and the recorded results listed ninety-nine percent in favor – strange given the former strength of the Social Democrats in Austria.

 The persecution of Jews in Austria would now begin.
-And the same impulse to revenge that had marked the purges of 1934 were applied in Austria against those who were known to be hostile toward the National Socialists.
+Jews would be forced to get on their hands and knees and scrub the pavement.
+In Vienna over 2,000 persons crowded the American Consulate General office seeking visas.
+The same impulse to revenge that had marked the purges in Germany in 1934 was applied in Austria against those who were known to be hostile toward the National Socialists.
 Many people were arrested, including Schuschnigg, who was imprisoned in a small room for seventeen months, tortured with sleeplessness, and in the months that followed he was forced to perform menial tasks, such as cleaning the latrines of his guards.
 He lost fifty-eight pounds.
 Then he was sent to a concentration camp.